top of page

 On a podcast, Dr. David Linden, Ph.D., professor of neuroscience at Johns Hopkins University School of Medicine, referenced studies his colleagues were researching.
 They were able to record signature breath patterns at different regions of the brain that map to neural activity in the cerebellum, the neocortex, the habenula, and other regions.
 It is reasonable, he argues, that conscious modulation could therefore have effects on neural function and by extension cognition, emotion, and behavior.

-We can also dial down the sympathetic nervous system, or "fight-flight-freeze" stress response with the breath.
+We can, for example, dial down the sympathetic nervous system, or "fight-flight-freeze" stress response with the breath.
 Diaphragmatic, rhythmic breathing improves vagal tone and turns up the parasympathetic nervous system, sometimes called the "rest and digest" response.
 Signals from the pre-Bötzinger complex travel down the vagus nerve.
 Vagal neurons innervate many major organs and tissues, including the heart, lung, stomach, intestine, arteries, larynx, trachea, esophagus, liver, pancreas, thyroid, and ear.
 Within each target organ, vagal sensory neurons can display a diversity of terminals with different morphologies, sizes, molecular features, interacting cell partners, and anatomical distributions, with each terminal type presumably detecting particular sensory cues.
+These terminals collect data that then travels back to the brain for processing.
+Based on inputs, the brain calculates the average breaths per minute.

 Scientists have found a frequency of 5.5 to 6 breaths per minute to be restorative, triggering the “relaxation response."
 It may take several minutes of controlled breathing to experience this.
 But the more we practice the faster and deeper we drop into relaxation.